+- Employment Standards Act 2000

+- Labour Relations Act, 1995

+- Personal Information Protection and Electronic Documents Act (Canada), 2000

 - Ontario Human Rights Code, R.S.O.
+1990

-1990; and - Occupational Health and Safety Act as amended, R.S.O.
-1990 ("OHSA). - Internal Codes, Policies and Guidelines
+- · Occupational Health and Safety Act as amended, R.S.O.
+1990 ("OHSA) and

+- Internal Codes, Policies and Guidelines

-The Code Business Conduct and Whistleblower Procedure ("the Code"): sets forth the basic principles of business conduct that all employees, officers, and directors are to follow - to exercise honesty and integrity in all duties and live up to the commitments to society and to stakeholders.
+The Code of Business Conduct and Whistleblower Procedure ("the Code"): sets forth the basic principles of business conduct that Toronto Hydro expects its employees, officers, and directors are to follow.
+It is expected that all exercise honesty and integrity in all duties and live up to the commitments to society and to stakeholders.